ipcrmdemo/gsdm-test1/README.md

 If you have attended any hackathons in the past, then you know how much time it takes to get a project started: decide on what to build, pick a programming language, pick a web framework, pick a CSS framework.
 A while later, you might have an initial project up on GitHub and only then can other team members start contributing.
-Or how about doing something as simple as *Sign in with Facebook* authentication?
+Or how about doing something as simple as T*Sign in with Facebook* authentication?
 You can spend hours on it if you are not familiar with how OAuth 2.0 works.

 When I started this project, my primary focus was on **simplicity** and **ease of use**.